treder/MVPA-Light/README.md

 #### Classifiers

 * `lda`: Regularised Linear Discriminant Analysis (LDA).
 For two classes, LDA is equivalent to Fisher's discriminant analysis (FDA).
 Hence, LDA searches for a projection of the data into 1D such that the class means are separated as far as possible and the within-class variability is as small as possible.
-To prevent overfitting and assure invertibility of the covariance matrix, the regularisation parameter λ can be varied between λ=0 (no regularisation) and λ=1 (maximum regularisation).
-It can also be set to λ='auto'.
+To prevent overfitting and assure invertibility of the covariance matrix, the regularisation parameter λ (lambda) can be varied between λ=0 (no regularisation) and λ=1 (maximum regularisation).
+It can also be set to 'auto'.
 In this case, λ is estimated automatically.
 For more details on regularised LDA see [[Bla2011]](#Bla2011).
 LDA has been shown to be formally equivalent to LCMV beamforming and it can be used for recovering time series of ERP sources [[Tre2011]](#Tre2011).
+* `logreg`: Logistic regression (LR) with L2-regularisation.
+LR directly models class probabilities by fitting a logistic function to the data.
+Like LDA, LR is a linear classifier and hence its operation is expressed by a weight vector w and a bias b.
+To prevent overfitting the regularisation parameter λ (lambda) is used to control the penalisation of the classifier weights.  λ has to be positive but its value is unbounded.
+It can also be set to 'auto'.
+In this case, different λ's are tried out using a searchgrid; the value of λ maximising cross-validation performance is then used for training on the full dataset.
 * `ensemble`: Uses an ensemble of classifiers trained on random subsets of the features and random subsets of the samples.
 Can use any classifier with train/test functions as a learner.

 <!--